The Gospel According to Ezekiel, Chapters 33

 Transitioning from Judgment to Restoration

-We have come out of the gloom and doom of the first 32 chapters of Ezekiel, which were largely judgment-oriented.
-We are now moving into greener pastures with restoration passages for God's people.
+We have come out of the gloom and doom of the first 32 chapters of Ezekiel, which are largely judgment-oriented.
+We are now moving into greener pastures with restoration passages, the second section of Ezekiel that deals primarily with the restoration of Israel, God's people.

-In chapter 33, Ezekiel is recommissioned.
-He was initially commissioned as a prophet of judgment, yet even in those chapters, we encountered abundant gospel.
-Now, as a prophet of restoration, God still emphasizes the importance of judgment for those who reject his message.
+The prophet Ezekiel is essentially going to be re-commissioned.
+He was initially commissioned as a prophet of judgment.
+Yet even in those first 32 chapters, we encountered much gospel.
+Now, as a prophet of restoration, God still emphasizes the importance of prophesying about judgment and rejecting his message.

-Chapters 33 and 34 highlight the importance of paying attention to God's message and responding appropriately.
-God shows the wrong way to respond and the right way, with wonderful effects for positive response.
+Ezekiel 33 and 34 show the importance of paying attention to God's message, hearing it, and responding appropriately.
+As usual in Ezekiel, we see the wrong way to respond, then the right way, and the wonderful effect of responding positively.

 God's message is not a killjoy.
-It is an issue of life or death, and also of enjoyment.
-Following it brings salvation from sin's ruin and condemnation, unto eternal life and inexplicable joy.
-This makes rejecting the gospel inexplicable.
+It is an issue of life or death, but also of enjoyment.
+There is specific enjoyment in following God's message, promised by God.
+It is ridiculous not to follow the gospel.
+These messages save from sin's ruin and misery, from condemnation, unto eternal life and inexplicable joy.
+A proper response is the only response.

-We will also hear about the fall of Jerusalem and responsibilities of the prophet and the hearer.
-The Hebrew word for "learn" is the same as "teach"—a circular responsibility to teach so others can learn and teach.
+We will also hear about the actual fall of Jerusalem, both historical and biblical reality, and see how the prophet is re-commissioned.
+There are responsibilities for the prophet and the hearer.
+The Hebrew word for "learn" is the same as "teach"—a circular responsibility: teach so others learn and can teach.

 The Watchman’s Responsibility

-This illustration makes sense.
-If a watchman blows the trumpet warning of the sword (God's judgment) and people ignore it, their blood is on their own head.
-But if he sees it coming and fails to warn, their blood is on his hands.
+These verses make sense in terms of war, illustrating God's judgment.
+If the watchman blows the trumpet and people ignore it, their death is their fault.
+But if the watchman sees the sword coming and fails to warn, it is his fault.
 God deals justly.

 “Now as for you, son of man, say to the house of Israel, ‘Thus you have spoken, saying, “Surely our transgressions and our sins are upon us, and we are rotting away in them; how then can we survive?”’
 Say to them, ‘As I live!’ declares the Lord God, ‘I take no pleasure in the death of the wicked, but rather that the wicked turn from his way and live.
 Turn back, turn back from your evil ways!
 Why then will you die, O house of Israel?’”